25 Famous Painters Who Shaped the Art World As We Know it

 You may have never heard of Hokusai, but I guarantee you have seen his work.
 Hokusai created the Great Wave, one of the most famous works of Japan.
 This painting depicts an immense wave, stylized in the traditional Japanese form, with Mt.
 Fuji in the background.

 Hokusai is important because he’s one of the earliest examples of a painter from the East becoming recognized in the West.
-As you can see, the earlier periods featured on this list only have only European artists.
+The earlier periods featured on this list only have European artists.
 That doesn’t mean that Asian artists aren’t influential and doing great things, but unfortunately, we tend to celebrate and recognize European artists more readily.

 William Adolphe Bouguereau